-Collateralized Debt Obligations Risk: In addition to the typical risks associated with fixedincome securities and asset-backed securities, CDOs carry additional risks including, but not limited to: (i) the possibility that distributions from collateral securities will not be adequate to make interest or other payments; (ii) the risk that the collateral may default or decline in value or be downgraded, if rated by a nationally recognized statistical rating organization; (iii) the Portfolio may invest in tranches of CDOs that are subordinate to other tranches; (iv) the structure and complexity of the transaction and the legal documents could lead to disputes among investors regarding the characterization of proceeds; (v) the investment return achieved by the Portfolio could be significantly different than those predicted by financial models; (vi) the lack of a readily available secondary market for CDOs; (vii) risk of forced "fire sale" liquidation due to technical defaults such as coverage test failures; and (viii) the CDO's manager may perform poorly.
-In addition, investments in CDOs may be characterized by the Portfolios as illiquid securities.
+Collateralized Debt Obligations Risk: In addition to the typical risks associated with fixedincome securities and asset-backed securities, CDOs carry additional risks including, but not limited to: (i) the possibility that distributions from collateral securities will not be adequate to make interest or other payments; (ii) the risk that the collateral may default or decline in value or be downgraded, if rated by a nationally recognized statistical rating organization; (iii) the Portfolio may invest in tranches of CDOs that are subordinate to other tranches; (iv) the redeem a fixed income security earlier than expected (a call). structure and complexity of the transaction and the legal documents could lead to disputes Issuers may call outstanding securities prior to their maturity among investors regarding the characterization of proceeds; (v) the investment return achieved by the Portfolio could be significantly different than those predicted by financial models; (vi) the lack of a readily available secondary market for CDOs; (vii) risk of forced "fire sale" liquidation due to technical defaults such as coverage test failures; and (viii) the CDO's manager may has invested in, the Portfolio may not recoup the full amount perform poorly.
+In addition, investments in CDOs may be characterized by the Portfolio as illiquid securities.

 Commodities Related Investments Risks: Exposure to the commodities markets may subject the Portfolio to greater volatility than investments in traditional securities.
-The value of commodity-linked derivative investments may be affected by changes in overall market movements, commodity index volatility, changes in interest rates, or sectors affecting a particular industry or commodity, such as drought, floods, weather, embargoes, tariffs and international economic, political and regulatory developments.
+The value of commodity-linked derivative investments may be affected by changes in overall market movements, commodity index volatility, changes in interest rates, or factors affecting a particular industry or commodity, such as drought, floods, weather, embargoes, tariffs and international economic, political and regulatory developments.

 Convertible Securities Risk: The market value of a convertible security performs like that of a unrated securities of similar credit quality (commonly known regular debt security; that is, if market interest rates rise, the value of a convertible security usually falls.
 In addition, convertible securities are subject to the risk that the issuer will not be able to pay interest or dividends when due, and their market value may change based on changes in the issuer's credit rating or the market's perception of the issuer's creditworthiness.
-Since it derives a portion of its value from the common stock into which it may be converted, a more volatile than higher-rated securities of similar maturity. convertible security is also subject to the same types of market and issuer risks that apply to the underlying common stock.
+Since it ability to make principal and interest payments, and may be derives a portion of its value from the common stock into which it may be converted, a more volatile than higher-rated securities of similar maturity. convertible security is also subject to the same types of market and issuer risks that apply to the underlying common stock.